Amirhossein20003/ER_uni_model/README.md

 # ER_uni_model
-## in this ER model we make ER of univercity so we creat intity of teacher, student , employee ,college , course
+## in this ER model we make ER of university so we creat intity of teacher, student , employee ,college , course
 and their realations in er model at last i write code of intites realation